kbdharun/kbdharun/README.md

 <li>You can check out my favourite repositories and softwares in starred and pinned repositories in my profile.</li><br>
 </ul>

-I aim to contribute to various repositories,projects and make a small difference in it.
-And I’m currently working on a way to improve our current generation's technologies.<br><br>
+I aim to contribute to various repositories and projects.
+And I am currently working on improving our current generation's technologies.<br><br>
-<b>Thanks for dropping by to view my profile btw🙂.<br>
+<b>Thanks for dropping by to view my profile🙂.<br>
 Have a nice day😄😉.</b>